imanlotfimahyari/State-Sharing-p4-python/README.md

 **HINT:**
-In this example, the subscriber Network Function is sharing its host with one of the publisher Network Functions, as the subscriber Network Function is subscribing on the variable of this publisher Network Function, so do we need to route the published data to the P4 switch and then again to the same host?
+In this example, the subscriber Network Function is sharing its host with one of the publisher Network Functions.
+As the subscriber Network Function is subscribing on the variable of this publisher Network Function, so do we need to route the published data to the P4 switch and then again to the same host?
 As an example for the solution to save the resources(bandwith, P4 switch internal